 - Abnormal shortness of breath

 Complications from Black Lung

 This tragic condition can lead to several different complications that affect your overall health.
 Complications from pneumoconiosis include:

 - Heart failure

 These complications can lead to the need for expensive medical attention.
 You should consult a lawyer today if you have not received the workers’ compensation that you deserve.

 As a coal miner, you work to provide people with the fuel source that they need.
 If you suffer from pneumoconiosis, your decreased lung capacity can leave you without the energy that you need.
-To get the financial help that you need for black lung disease, you should contact a Raleigh workers’ compensation lawyer from the Law Office of Sam Scudder, at 919-851-3311 today.
+To get the financial help that you need for black lung disease, you should contact a Morehead City workers’ compensation lawyer from the Law Office of Sam Scudder, at 919-851-3311 today.